Baby Registry for Outdoor Parents

 Some other considerations:

 How much storage do you need?
 How accessible are the pockets?
 Will you be backpacking with your hiking carrier?
 What is the sunshade like on the carrier you are considering?
 How does the pack fit your body?
 Will you need to share a hiking carrier with your partner?
+Will you need a women specific carrier?
+Do you need a carrier that folds down more compact?

 I went with the Deuter Kid Comfort Pro.
 It was more comfortable for my body compared to the beloved Osprey Poco.
 Here is a small overview on some of the popular child hiking carriers.